ibm-cloud-docs/Cloudant/api/creating_views.md

 ```
 {:codeblock}

-### An index for a one to many relationship
+### An index for a one-to-many relationship

 If the object passed to `emit` has an `_id` field,
 a view query with `include_docs` set to `true` contains the document with the given ID.

-_Example of indexing a one to many relationship:_
+_Example of indexing a one-to-many relationship:_

 ```javascript
 function(doc) {